learn-co-curriculum/react-hooks-redux-action-creators/README.md

 }
 ```

+This type of function is known as an **action creator**, because its only job is
+to create actions that work with our reducers.

-So in the above function, we can imagine generating actions with different
+In the above function, we can imagine generating actions with different payload
-payload properties depending on what we pass to the addTodo function.
+properties depending on what we pass to the `addTodo` function.

 ```javascript
 addTodo("buy groceries");